-Financial Management in Development Cooperation is a challenge for many beneficiaries beyond the European Union’s borders
+Financial Management in Development Cooperation is a challenge for many beneficiaries from public sector and international organisations inside and beyond the European Union’s borders.

-Extend your expertise by participating in the various events held by the European Academy for Taxes, Economics & Law in this area.
+Extend your expertise by participating in the wide range of events offered by the European Academy for Taxes, Economics & Law in this field.

 In order to make your organisation audit-proof and to secure your funding, well selected practitioners and experts will provide you with the necessary knowledge, practical cases and insights on how to fulfil audit requirements and how to best prepare for audits.

 Our experts will give you a general overview of EU external cooperation funding instruments such as the new Multiannual Financial Framework (MFF) and the 11th European Development Fund (EDF) 2014-2020, the funding instruments for Civil Society Organizations (CSO).
 You will learn about characteristics, regulations such as geographical and thematic regulations and ways to access EU funding instruments.
 Among these instruments the following will be treated in detail: the Development Cooperation Instrument (DCI), the Instrument for Pre-Accession (IPA), the European Neighborhood Instrument (ENI), the Civil Society Organization and Local Authorities Thematic Program (CSO-LA), the European Instrument for Democracy and Human Rights (EIDHR), the Global Public Goods and Challenges Thematic Program (GPC) and the Instrument contributing to Stability and Peace (IcSP).